Betterment Review: Is it a Good Investment Option?

 Pros

-• Flexible investment options
+- Flexible investment options

-• Automatic portfolio rebalancing and tax-loss harvests
+- Automatic portfolio rebalancing and tax-loss harvesting

-• Low $10 minimum investments
+- Low $10 minimum investments

-• Fee-free Checking and Cash Reserve accounts
+- Fee-free Checking and Cash Reserve accounts

-• Financial planning tools
+- Financial planning tools

 Cons

-• Cannot invest in individual stocks
+- Cannot invest in individual stocks

-• Annual advisory fee for investment accounts
+- Annual advisory fee for investment accounts

-• Premium plan requires $100,000 minimum balance
+- Premium plan requires $100,000 minimum balance

-• CFP financial advice packages can be pricey
+- CFP financial advice packages can be pricey

-Here are some lingering questions you may have about how Betterment works?
+Here are some lingering questions you may have about how Betterment works.

 The 0.25% annual advisory is competitive with similar robo-advisors.
 It can be worth paying the fee if you want a fully-automated portfolio and only want to invest in index funds.

-The best reasons to use Betterment include automatic rebalancing, tax-loss harvesting and financial advisor access.
+The best reasons to use Betterment include automatic rebalancing, tax-loss harvesting, and financial advisor access.

-The Betterment banking accounts are fee-free and are a great option if you want a checking account or interest-bearing savings account.
+The Betterment banking accounts are fee-free and are a great option if you want a checking account or an interest-bearing savings account.

 Your Betterment investments have up to SIPC Insurance if the platform closes.
 However, your investments are subject to normal market losses.

-A Betterment Checking account has $250,000 in FDIC Insurance and the Cash Reserve account has $1 million in FDIC Insurance.
+A Betterment Checking account has $250,000 in FDIC Insurance, and the Cash Reserve account has $1 million in FDIC Insurance.

 The platform has an extensive online knowledge library.
 You can also send an email.
 Another option is having a 1-on-1 financial advisor session for personal advice.

-Both platforms have competitive advisory fees, investment options and banking accounts.
+Both platforms have competitive advisory fees, investment options, and banking accounts.

 Yes, a mobile app is available for iOS and Android devices.
 It has the same features as the web platform.
 It is easy to set up a Betterment account.